 Just like any business, a restaurant can’t function without the right people.
 Though some restaurant jobs can be learned fairly quickly, you may want to hire experienced staff to get your feet planted firmly.

 For a chef, you want someone with the best culinary background you can find, but you also want someone who can keep a kitchen running smoothly with top-notch leadership skills.

 Pay attention to how your waiting staff and front-of-house employees are with customers.
 They need to be outstanding at communication, patience, multitasking, and have outgoing personalities.
 Managers are the glue that holds it all together.
 You want focused, friendly, smart people to help you run your restaurant.
 These special leaders will need to have many skills including, money, people, food service, trouble-shooting, inventory, and organizational savvy to keep the restaurant balanced and profitable.

 Your food might be the most delicious in the world, but, the truth is, you want to provide an incredible dining experience.
 This includes having a charming, soothing, pleasant atmosphere.
 Ask yourself how you want to feel when spending your hard-earned cash to eat out.
 I’m guessing you want to relax and take in the beautiful lighting, decor, and smells.
 Create that place for your customers.

 Though these things are general and even a little subjective, I guarantee they are important.
 No restaurant is the same, even if it’s a chain or franchise.
 The charm of the people and unique touches that owners bring to their establishments are what make a place worth visiting again and again.

 It’s up to you to make your place the talk of the town.
-Do it in your own special way with always being quality-minded, hiring the creme of the crop, and providing the most amazing dining atmosphere you can.
+Do it in your special way by always being quality-minded, hiring the crème of the crop, and providing the most amazing dining atmosphere you can.
 L